Find Affordable College Courses

 Farmington, NM

-San Juan College did quite well in this year’s ranking of the most popular places for chemistry students to get a associate degree.
-It came in at #7 on the list.
+San Juan College ranked #7 on this year’s Most Popular Chemistry Associate Degree Schools in the Southwest Region list.
 SJC is a medium-sized public school located in the city of Farmington.

 Women make up 60% of the chemistry majors at the school.